 Breast augmentation is a cosmetic procedure designed to increase and enhance the size and shape of your breasts.
 This is a very common procedure among women.
 But, there are a number of things to consider when making the decision to undergo breast augmentation surgery.
-There are a large number of options with breast augmentation including implant choice and surgical techniques which Dr Doyle will discuss with you during your consultation, depending on the result you are looking to achieve.
+There are a large number of options with breast augmentation including implant choice and surgical techniques which Dr Doyle will discuss with you during your initial consultation, depending on the result you are looking to achieve.

 During your initial consultation at our clinic, Gold Coast Plastic Surgery located on the Gold Coast, Dr Doyle will help you determine what size and shape you would like.
 After measuring the dimensions of your breasts, Dr Doyle will have you try on a number of trial breast implants so that you can get an idea of what the final results will look and feel like.

 At the initial consultation, Dr Doyle will also discuss your surgical options, the operation, recovery, and risks.
 He will answer any questions you might have about the surgery itself.
 You should receive all the information you need to make your decision about whether to go ahead with the surgery or not.

 If you are a smoker, you must stop smoking at least three months before surgery, and continue to abstain during recovery.
 Nicotine causes blood vessels to shrink, compromises the function of red blood cells, and lowers oxygen levels in the blood.
 Cells must divide and grow in order for wounds to heal.
 Without adequate oxygen, this process can delay considerably.